Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

    A single test case should be short, easy to understand, and focused on a single behavior.

-For example, if we want to rigorously test the ``add`` function above, create additional tests cases which would test each property that an ``add`` function should have as shown below:
+For example, if we want to rigorously test the woke ``add`` function above, create additional tests cases which would test each property that an ``add`` function should have as shown below: